 A student will have financial aid renewed in succeeding years if the student meets the following requirements:

-- has earned at least 28 credits of course work by the beginning of his/her second academic year of study at Rhodes;
+- has earned at least 28 credits of course work by the beginning of his/her third semester of study at Rhodes;

-- has earned at least 60 credits of course work by the beginning of his/her third academic year of study at Rhodes;
+- has earned at least 60 credits of course work by the beginning of his/her fifth semester of study at Rhodes;

-- has earned at least 92 credits of course work by the beginning of his/her fourth academic year of study at Rhodes
+- has earned at least 92 credits of course work by the beginning of his/her seventh semester of study at Rhodes

 NOTE: These standards apply to satisfactory academic progress for financial aid only and do not establish class standing.
 If changes to the policy above occur prior to the next publication of the Catalogue, the online version of the Catalogue will be updated while awaiting the next publication date for the bound Catalogue.